ethereum/go-ethereum/docs/_getting-started/index.md

 **step 2:**
 Accept request in your Clef terminal.

-The command in step 1 will need approval from the terminal running clef, before showing the list of accounts.
+The command in step 1 will request approval from the clef terminal before showing the list of accounts.

 ```terminal
 -------- List Account request--------------